saphanaacademy/Spatial/ESRI_S4HANA/exercises/sdiConfig.md

 * After filling in the above info, click Next and then Install and then Finish when you get a success message.

-* Click on the Windows icon in the lower left of your desktop client and then type "dpa" and then open the SAP HANA Data Provisioning Agent.
+* Click on the Windows icon in the lower left of your desktop client and then type "dpa" and then open the "SAP HANA Data Provisioning Agent...".

 https://help.sap.com/viewer/p/HANA_SMART_DATA_INTEGRATION > in the Intallation and Upgrade section > click on the Installation and Configuration Guide